licarpen/to-do/README.md

 ## App Features

 * Secure user authentication with signup/login with hashed password
-* User can add todo items to list of todos
+* User can add to do items to list of to dos
-* List of user's todos is displayed
+* List of user's to dos is displayed
-* Todos can be toggled to/from complete/incomplete
+* To dos can be toggled to/from complete/incomplete
-* Todo can be removed by a user
+* To do can be removed by a user

 ## Custom Components